EMBRYOPSIDA Pirani & Prado

 Ecology & Physiology.
 For the evolution of the liane habit, common here, in the context of plants with rather unspecialized vascular systems, see Feild and Isnard (2013) and Isnard and Feild (2015).

 Chemistry, Morphology, etc..
 The wood has paratracheal parenchyma (Carlquist & Schneider 2001).
-Laterocytic stomata are common in the order, and the cuticle surface is radiate-striate around the secretory cells on the lower surface of the leaf blade in Austrobaileyaceae and Schisandraceae, at least (Baranova 2004b for discussion; Carpenter 2006); see also Rudall and Knowles (2013), mesopeerigenous development is recorded.
+Laterocytic stomata are common in the order, and the cuticle surface is radiate-striate around the secretory cells on the lower surface of the leaf blade in Austrobaileyaceae and Schisandraceae, at least (Baranova 2004b for discussion; Carpenter 2006); see also Rudall and Knowles (2013), mesoperigenous stomatal development is recorded here.

 For vegetative anatomy, see Metcalfe (1987), for some developmental morphology of ovules and seeds, inc. details of lobing, etc., at micropyle, see Yamada et al. (2003a).
 For embryo sac and endosperm development, see Floyd and Friedman (2001), Friedman et al. (2003), J. H. Williams and Friedman (2004) and Tobe et al. (2007).

 Phylogeny.
-For the circumscription of the order, see Soltis et al. (1997) and Källersjö et al. (1999); Trimeniaceae are also to be included (e.g. Qiu et al. 1999).
-Austrobaileyaceae are sister to the other members of the order.
+Soltis et al. (1997) and Källersjö et al. (1999) initially circumscribed the order; Trimeniaceae are also to be included (e.g. Qiu et al. 1999).
+Austrobaileyaceae have beeen found to be sister to the other members of the order in several studies, but Baker et al. (2021: see Seed Plant Tree) found Trimenia moorei to be in that position.

 Synonymy: Illicineae J. Presl - Illiciales Cronquist, Schisandrales Martius, Trimeniales Doweld - Schisandrineae Shipunov - Austrobaileyanae Chase & Reveal, Illicianae Doweld, Trimenianae Doweld - Illiciidae C. Y. Wu